Biology

 Coverage: 2000-present

 Search engine for scholarly materials including journal articles.
-Be sure to use WebBridge to link to Lafayette's resources.
-Note: if accessing from off-campus, go to "Scholar Preferences" and search "Library Links" for "Lafayette."
-Check "Lafayette College - Lafayette WebBridge" to make WebBridge appear in search results.
+Be sure to use FullTextFinder to link to Lafayette's resources.
+Note: if accessing from off-campus, sign in, go to "Settings" and search in the "Library Links" section for "Lafayette."
+Check "Lafayette College - Lafayette FullTextFinder" and click save to make FullTextFinder appear in search results.

 The premier index to medical literature for health researchers and professionals.
 Subject searchers may wish to consult the directory of Medical Subject Headings (MeSH), available at the National Library of Medicine's website.
 A free search interface for MEDLINE, PubMed, with links to select full-text articles is also available.